Elizabeth is very knowledgeable and her advocacy is carefully prepared and accurate – she handles complex legal points very well

 Overview

-Elizabeth Mottershaw is ranked as a Tier 1 Rising Star in The Legal 500 for Immigration and a Tier 2 Leading Junior for Social Housing.
+Elizabeth Mottershaw is ranked as a Tier 2 Leading Junior for Court of Protection and Social Housing.
 In Chambers & Partners 2023 Elizabeth is ranked as Up and Coming in Social Housing.

 Elizabeth’s practice focuses on housing, homelessness, and immigration.
-Her particular interest in vulnerable clients is seeing her develop a growing Court of Protection practice.
+Her particular interest in vulnerable clients has seen her develop a thriving Court of Protection practice.
 She appears in possession, injunction, committal, unlawful eviction, and disrepair claims and in appeals against local authority decisions as to homelessness duties.
 She appears in human rights and asylum appeals.
 Elizabeth frequently acts for clients with complex mental health problems including PTSD and personality disorders, and regularly works with clients with serious drug and alcohol problems.
 Her work includes judicial review.
 Elizabeth also accepts instructions on international human rights law and international humanitarian law.

 Elizabeth was called to the Bar in 2015.
 Prior to being called to the Bar Elizabeth worked for Amnesty International in research, policy and management roles.
 Her work took her to Yemen, Iraq, and the Philippines where she interviewed many people about their experiences of human rights abuse, persecution, and conflict.
 She also developed guidelines on gathering information from vulnerable individuals, including children and victims of torture.
 This experience informs both her interaction with clients and her advocacy on their behalf.